stas/thesis/chapters/2_architecture.md

 ## Deployment

 In order to provide an automated installation method, a deployment strategy was developed.
-The application requirements include the installtion of third-party libraries, creating and migration of the database schema and assets compiling.
+The application requirements include the installation of third-party libraries, creating and migration of the database schema and assets compiling.
 All these tasks can result in human errors if not automated.

 A deployment tool was used to connect using SSH[^ssh] to the remote server and run the required operations that were provided using a configuration file.
 The tool also provided support for rolling back to previous releases in case of an emergency or a bad release.
+Usually, the latest version from our repository would be installed.